relma2/roseblight-fnf-mod/README.md

  - [ ] Relma putting those sprites ingame

 ### Minor TODO Items
- - [ ] fix the beats at which Nite sings in song 1 so they actually do laugh when its not his turn
+ - [x] fix the beats at which Nite sings in song 1 so they actually do laugh when its not his turn
- - [ ] fix the modchart cam zoom in song 2 so it stays zoomed in on the broken shop window
+ - [ ] ~~fix the modchart cam zoom in song 2 so it stays zoomed in on the broken shop window (wont fix; its fine)~~
  - [x] tint bf miss animations dark
  - [x] make meme face blayks eyes smaller
+ - [ ] Fix character sprite offsets
+ - [ ] Add Screenshots to README

 ## Kade Engine
 **Kade Engine** is a mod for Friday Night Funkin', including a full engine rework, replays, and more.